Even the heaviest Epaulettes

 Landseer, Thomas (1795 London 1880).
 The Impotence of the Uniform.
 Paralyzed with fear the general gives ground to an enemy disguised as ghost while another takes his pistol and loads him over his shoulder.
 In the middle distance further battle.
 All as humanly – or ghostly for that matter – dressed monkeys.
 Etching.
 (1827/28.)
 Inscribed: Tho Landseer / Proof., otherwise as below.
 6⅜ × 8¾ in (16.2 × 22.2 cm).

 Rümann, Das Illustrierte Buch des 19.
-Jhdts., Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined buff paper. – Upper and lateral margins in the outer parts slightly foxed.
+Jhdts., Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined strong paper. – Upper and lateral margins in the outer parts slightly foxed.

 Fine proof on large paper

 “ Hence, horrible shadow!
 Unreal Mockery hence! ”

 From the famous set of the “Monkeyana” , one of Landseer’s but few early and thus typical works :